yohman/up206a/Git related/01 - Getting started every week.md

 As you will be working on the notebooks (files with an .ipynb extension) during the lecture, *make a copy of these files first*.

-To do so, right click on the file, and duplicate as shown below:
+Check the box next to each .ipynb file and duplicate as shown below:

 <kbd><img src="images/jupyter-duplicate.png"></kbd>